doableware/djongo/README.md

 <h2>How it works:</h2>

-djongo is a SQL to mongodb query complier.
+djongo is a SQL to mongodb query compiler.
 It translates a SQL query string into a mongoDB query document.
 As a result, all Django features, models etc work as is.

   Django contrib modules:
 <pre><code>